ava-labs/hypersdk/cmd/cli/README.md

 `balance` - balance
 ✅ `key set` set private key from file, base64 string or hex string presented in the first argument `endpoint` - prints URL of the current endpoint
-`ping` - checks connectivity with the current endpoing `endpoint set --endpoint=https://hello.world:1234` sets endpoint `actions` - print the list of actions available in the ABI `tx send [action name] [action params]` - sends a transaction with a single action `tx read [action name] [action params]` - simulates a single action transaction `abi` - prints current ABI (list of actions and data types)
+✅ `ping` - checks connectivity with the current endpoing ✅ `endpoint set --endpoint=https://hello.world:1234` sets endpoint ✅ `actions` - print the list of actions available in the ABI, for JSON it prints ABI JSON `tx [action name] [action params]` - sends a transaction with a single action `read [action name] [action params]` - simulates a single action transaction